meatflavourdev/entropy-mousepos/README.md

 yarn dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see the Svelt-yjs example app running.
+You should see the app running.